 \section{Conclusion}

-We proposed a statistics-based approach to distributional reinforcement learning that uses the simultaneous estimation of quantiles and expectiles of the action-value distribution.
-This approach presents the advantage of leveraging the efficiency of the expectile-based loss for both expectile and quantile estimation while solving the theoretical shortcomings of expectile-based distributional reinforcement learning, which often lead to a collapse of the expectile function in practice.
+We have proposed a statistics-based approach to distributional reinforcement learning that uses the simultaneous estimation of quantiles and expectiles of the action-value distribution.
+Previous work only estimated quantiles or expectiles separately.
+Our new approach presents the advantage of leveraging the efficiency of the expectile-based loss for both expectile and quantile estimation while solving the theoretical shortcomings of expectile-based distributional reinforcement learning, which often lead to a collapse of the expectile function in practice.

-We showed on a toy environment how the dual optimization affects the statistics recovered in distributional RL: in short, the quantile function is estimated more accurately than with vanilla quantile regression and the expectile function remains consistent after several steps of temporal difference training.
-We then benchmarked our approach at scale, on the Atari5 benchmark.
-Our model, IEQN, matched the performance of the Huber-based IQN-1 and surpassed that of both expectile and quantile-based agents, demonstrating its effectiveness in practical scenarios.
+We have shown on a toy environment how the dual optimization affects the statistics recovered in distributional RL: in short, the quantile function is estimated more accurately than with vanilla quantile regression and the expectile function remains consistent after several steps of temporal difference training.
+We have also benchmarked our approach at scale, on the Atari-5 benchmark.
+Our model, IEQN, matches the performance of the Huber-based IQN-1 and surpasses that of both expectile and quantile-based agents, demonstrating its effectiveness in practical scenarios.

 We open possibilities for future research to use a distributional approach that performs well and does not collapse.
 For future work, we plan to investigate how the dual approach can be used in risk-aware decision-making problems, and how it performs when the goal is to optimize risk metrics such as (conditional) value-at-risk.
 Moreover, we plan to gather insights into what type of behavior is favored by the quantile and expectile loss, respectively.